cs50nestm/web/brick_breaker/README.md

 #### Part 1
 ```
-1. Create a ball and paddls as JavaScript Objects
+1. Create a ball and paddle as JavaScript Objects
 2. Create the functions `displayBall()`, `updateBall()`, `checkEdges()`, `displayPaddle()`, `paddleMove()`
 ```